EthereansOS/ethart-deprecated/README.md

 Smart Contract: https://github.com/b-u-i-d-l/ethArt/blob/master/contracts/EthartFairInflation.sol

-As $ARTE becomes more valuable, $BUIDL will be removed from the circulating supply.
-This mechanism will empower DFOhub operations.
+As $ARTE becomes more valuable, more $BUIDL will be removed from the circulating supply.

 It will be an interesting experiment.